-Material improvements that increase the useful life of the vessels are capitalised as part of the cost of vessels.
+Material improvements that increase the useful life of the assets are capitalised as part of their cost.

 (iv) Depreciation

 Depreciation is a systematic allocation of the depreciable amount of an asset over its useful life.
 The depreciable amount is the cost of the asset, or other amount substituted for cost, less its residual value.